Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 **Usage:** `ActivateCamera <transitionInSeconds>`
 `transitionInSeconds` is a decimal number indicating how long it will take (in seconds) to switch to the new camera.

+> [!WARNING]
+> When activating a second camera, remember to use `DeactivateCamera 0` immediately before activating a new camera.
+> Otherwise, the camera may behave in unexpected ways.

 ### DeactivateCamera (Script Only)
 **Summary:** Deactivates the current camera, reverting to the previous camera.
 **Supported Entity Types:** All